RemyG/remyg.ovh/_pages/about.md

 Hi, I'm Rémy.
 I'm a French **Software Engineer**, currently living and working near Lille, France.

-Since I started my career in 2009, I have worked on a wide range of projects and industries, and have specialized in **Java** backend development.
+Since I started my career in 2009, I have worked on a wide range of projects and industries, and have specialized in **Java** backend and **microservices** development.
 I have also assumed other roles such as Technical Lead and Scrum Master.

 ## Resume